Star Trek project

 But what to do about the big brain?
 Is it right to attack such a creature?
 Maybe it claims to be new, reformed, complete, out of chrysalis (would you blame a baby?), and simply leaves before anyone has anything to say on the matter.

-The people of the planet are free.
+The people of the planet are free from the mind control.
 But what will they do now?
 What a mess!

 Season finale